keaton-ward/InsultGenerator/README.md

-# InsultGenerator
+# SchoolAssignments

-This program generates Shakepearean insults based on a list of previously supplied phrases.
+This repository contains some of the assignments that I have worked on in school, so that I can give employers an idea of what kind of work I have experience in.